Joint Beamforming and Position Optimization for Fluid RIS-aided ISAC Systems: Proposed Algorithm

 \subsection{Optimization of fRIS Element Positions $\mathbf{p}$}

-In this subsection, we focus on the optimization of the fRIS element position $\mathbf{p}$ with other variables being fixed.
-First, the problem (\ref{formulation1}) can be simplified by omitting the unrelated terms and constraints:
+In this subsection, we focus on the optimization of the fRIS element position $\mathbf{p}$.
+First, (\ref{formulation1}) is simplified by omitting the unrelated terms and constraints:

-As mentioned in section \ref{subsubsubsec: channel}, the channel $\mathbf{G}$ and $\mathbf{H}_{rc}$ are determined by the fRIS element positions.
-It is challenging to solve the problem (\ref{optimize_p}) owing to two main reasons.
-First, the objective function is a complicated composite function concerning the variable $\mathbf{p}$.
-Since the fRIS element positions affect both the incident channel $\mathbf{G}$ and the reflective channel $\mathbf{H}_{rc}$, there appear quadratic and quartic forms simultaneously in the outer function.
-In the interior function, the variable $\mathbf{p}$ is contained in the complex exponential function of an array manifold, shown in (\ref{FA_steering_vector}).
-On the other hand, the constraint (\ref{optimize_p}{c}) takes the form of ``Norm $\geq$ Constant'', rendering it non-convex.
+Inspecting (\ref{optimize_p}), $\mathbf{G}$ and $\mathbf{H}_{rc}$ are determined by the variable $\mathbf{p}$, and (\ref{optimize_p}{a}) is a complicated composite function, where quadratic and quartic forms exist simultaneously in the outer function.
+In the interior function, $\mathbf{p}$ is contained in the complex exponential function, shown in (\ref{FA_steering_vector}).